Education and Training Resources for the Educator

 There is a range of existing resources available to make clinical education in the mental health setting a success including training for the educator, training for the student, practical hints and formal guidelines.
 This is a start on what is currently available:

-The Victorian based resource website have an online learning module for supervising students in the mental health setting, including evidence based recommendations and videos to assist with your learning.
-You need a login but anyone is allowed to access this program.
-There is an excellent case study involving a complex student reaction to a complex patient situation, incorporating the use of social media and team dynamics.
-An excellent reflection process for a ‘worse-case scenario’ prior to taking on a student.
+This journal article reports on the experiences with using an online learning module for supervising students in the mental health setting, including evidence based recommendations and videos to assist with your learning.
 Note that the focus of this module is acute illness in an inpatient setting.

 Clinical Supervision Guidelines for Mental Health Services, as part of the Queensland Plan for Mental Health 2007 – 2017